Mark Teixeira: Texas Rangers

-As a rookie in 2003, Teixeira hit .259 with 26 home runs, 84 RBI, and a .811 OPS.
-Teixeira began to improve in 2004, batting .281 with an OPS of .930, 38 home runs, and 112 RBI.
+Teixeira made the Rangers Opening Day roster out of spring training in 2003.
+As a rookie in 2003, Teixeira hit .259 with 26 home runs, 84 runs batted in (RBIs), and a .811 OPS.

+In 2004, Teixeira batted .281 with an OPS of .930, 38 home runs, and 112 RBIs.
 On August 17, 2004, Teixeira hit for the cycle.
 For his accomplishments in 2005, he earned the Silver Slugger Award as the best-hitting first baseman in the American League as well as the Gold Glove signifying his place as the best fielding first baseman in the American League.
 He was also named to his first All-Star Game after winning the fan voting portion of the selection to be named the starting first baseman for his league.
 During the game, Teixeira hit a home run from the right-hand side of the plate, something he had failed to do in the entire first half of the season.
 In a five-game span around the All-Star Game, Teixeira hit five home runs with 13 RBI.
 He finished July with 13 home runs and 30 RBI and was named the American League Player of the Month.
 Overall, Teixeira batted .301 with 43 home runs and 144 RBI in the 2005 season.

 In 2005, Teixeira became the third switch-hitter in MLB history to hit at least 20 home runs in each of his first three seasons, after Eddie Murray and Chipper Jones.
-He is also one of just five players in Major League history to hit at least 100 home runs in his first three seasons, joining Hall of Famers Joe DiMaggio, Ralph Kiner, and Eddie Mathews as well as current first base star, Albert Pujols.
+He is also one of just five players in Major League history to hit at least 100 home runs in his first three seasons, joining Hall of Famers Joe DiMaggio, Ralph Kiner, and Eddie Mathews as well as former first base star, Albert Pujols.
 Other players – Mark McGwire, José Canseco, Todd Helton, Ryan Howard – have hit 100+ home runs in their first three full seasons, but these players had all played partial seasons prior to playing their first three full seasons.
 His 2005 total of 144 RBI is a Major League record for a switch-hitter.

 On Mother's Day, May 14, 2006, Teixeira was one of more than 50 hitters who brandished a pink bat to benefit the Breast Cancer Foundation.
 Teixeira's 2006 season began slowly, as he collected only nine home runs before the All-Star Break.
 After the All-Star Break, however, he was among the league's leaders in home runs, and again finished with over 30 homers and 100 RBI for the season.
 Teixeira agreed to a two-year $15.98 million contract before the 2006 season to avoid his first two years of arbitration.
 On June 9, 2007, Teixeira's franchise record 507 consecutive-game streak came to an end.
 Teixeira landed awkwardly at first base after running out a grounder in a game against the Milwaukee Brewers the previous day.
 The streak was second to Miguel Tejada at the time.
 The strained quadriceps muscle placed Teixeira on the disabled list for only the second time of his career.